 How to Ease your Muscle Soreness

-That dreaded moment….your alarm goes off and it’s time to asses just how sore your muscles are from your workout the day before.
+That dreaded moment….your alarm goes off and it’s time to assess just how sore your muscles are from your workout the day before.
 DOMS (Delayed onset muscle soreness) can make you feel like you’ve been hit by a bus (Maybe a little dramatic?) and can typically last between 3-5 days.
 Keep reading to find out more about DOMS and how to help ease it a little.

 What is DOMS?

-Delayed onset muscle soreness, describes that achy, stiff and sometimes painful feeling in your muscles that begins a day or two after exercising.
+Delayed onset muscle soreness, describes that achy, stiff, and sometimes painful feeling in your muscles that begins a day or two after exercising.
 It’s common when you start an exercise routine, if you make your normal routine harder or if you use muscles that you don’t frequently use.
 The cause of DOMS is still debated amongst sports scientists but most do agree that it is due to tiny microscopic tears in muscle fibers that in turn, release chemical irritants that trigger inflammation.
 (Ouch!)

 How can I treat DOMS?